Kansas is the "sunflower state" and wild sunflowers and commercial

 small, sparse and you have to wade through a few inches of mud & water

 to get to the sunflowers.
-The 2022 $15 fee is a little high if you are
+The 2022 $15 fee was a little high if you are

 just going for the sunflowers, but is more reasonable if you are there